ronbal/photobooth/README.md

 The program shoots 3 Pictures per session.
 After shooting the Pictures the program made a collage.
 Each picture and the collage is copied to /var/www/html/images.
 Thumbnails are automatically generated in /var/www/html/thumbs.
 Your guests can acces the Pictures via a Webgallery at http://yourip/

+### key features:
+-takes 3 photos in a session
+-combines the 3 photos to a collage
+-presents the single shots and the collage on a local webpage as a picture gallery

-Keyboard shortcuts are:
+### Keyboard shortcuts are:
 spacebar: start photosession
 ESC:      quits the program
 d:        deletes all pictures from Webserver